Finlandization

 Urho Kekkonen and Leonid Brezhnev in 1960 during Kekkonen's state visit to the Soviet Union.

 Finlandization (suomettuminen) is the process by which one powerful country makes a smaller neighboring country refrain from opposing the former's foreign policy rules, while allowing it to keep its nominal independence and its own political system.
 The term means "to become like Finland", referring to the influence of the Soviet Union on Finland's policies during the Cold War.

 The term is often considered pejorative.
 It originated in the West German political debate of the late 1960s and 1970s.
-As the term was used in West Germany and other NATO countries, it referred to the decision of a country not to challenge a more powerful neighbor in foreign politics, while maintaining national sovereignty.
+As the term was used in West Germany and other NATO countries, it referred to a country's decision not to challenge a more powerful neighbor in foreign policy while maintaining national sovereignty.
 It is commonly used in reference to Finland's policies in relation to the Soviet Union during the Cold War, but it can refer more generally to similar international relations, such as Denmark's attitude toward Germany between 1871 and 1940, or the policies of the Swiss government towards Nazi Germany until the end of World War II.